-Coming to theaters April 12th is MISSING LINK and I’m so excited to share with you that I recently had the opportunity to visit LAIKA Studios where this movie was created!
+There is so much that goes into making a movie like MISSING LINK and I’m so excited to share with you that I recently had the opportunity to visit LAIKA Studios where MISSING LINK was created!
 We were able to walk through the different phases of production including everything from costume design to screening about 20 minutes of the movie and I have to say, I can’t wait for this one to hit the big screen!

 I had no idea the amount of work that goes into creating these stop motion animation films!
 First of all, and most fascinating to me is that these characters are all created in puppet form.
 As you can see above and below, just like an actor in a movie, each puppet has it’s own wardrobe and according to Missing Link Costume Designer Deborah Cook it can take up to a year to get the final version of a costume for puppet characters.

 With a team of 25 working hard to ensure that all of the details come together, an insane amount of work and time go into each look that each character has in the finished product.

 Even more fascinating to me was that the puppets themselves are created in-house using 3D printing technology.
 I had never seen anything like it, but it was fascinating to watch.
 As you can see in the photos below, the faces of these puppets and their different expressions are literally being printed in the 3D printer and as they go through the filming process, they will swap out the different faces (after they have been painting and retouched, of course) to create the different looks and expressions that we see in the film.

 I was also really surprised to learn that a lot of this film is shot on miniature sets.
 As you can see from the photos above, the puppets are quite small, just a bit larger than a Barbie doll.
 So throughout Laika Studios there are sets from different scenes and they literally look like little dollhouse rooms.
 The detail on these sets is mind blowing.